eric-hou/webavailability/README.md

 For example, the following statement is for creating an index for *url* on table *web_activity_aiven_io*.

     CREATE INDEX IF NOT EXISTS web_activity_url_index_aiven_io ON web_activity_aiven_io (url);

+# Installation
+From PyPI

+    pip install WebsitesAvailability
+Note: Depenpding on our environment, you might have to install libpq-dev in Debian/Ubuntu, libpq-devel on Centos/Cygwin/Babun to make the dependency psycopg2 installed succesfully.

 # Build and Test
 ## To build a pypi package